New merch store is live. Stickers, patches, and pin-up art. Shop now

 Best OverallOptics Ready

-• +Ships optics-ready with three polymer plates (no MOS upcharge)
+• +Ships optics-ready with the ORS polymer plate set

 • +Undercut trigger guard eliminates Glock knuckle without aftermarket work